-You should be asked about your mental health at every appointment, whether in person or via phone/video.
+You should be asked about your mental health at every maternity appointment, whether in-person or via phone/video.

-In the third trimester, you should be asked about your baby’s movements at every appointment, whether in person or via phone/video.
+In the third trimester, you should be asked about your baby’s movements at every maternity appointment, whether in-person or via phone/video.

 All pregnant women should be provided with information about Group B streptococcus (GBS) in pregnancy and newborn babies.

 Sometimes, you may need additional antenatal appointments and medical care.
 This will depend on your individual medical needs.
 These appointments may be carried out over the phone or via video, provided a physical examination or test is not required.
-This will enable partners and other family/household members to join you for support and allow social distancing to protect you and your baby from coronavirus.
+This will enable partners and other family or household (or bubble or extended household) members to join you for support and allow social distancing to protect you and your baby from coronavirus.

 Q. Will I need to wear a facemask when I attend hospital for antenatal appointments, or to have my baby?

 To reduce transmission of coronavirus in hospitals, face masks and coverings must be worn by all NHS hospital staff and visitors in England.
 All visitors and outpatients, including pregnant women attending antenatal appointments or scans, must wear face coverings at all times (unless subject to an exemption) to protect other pregnant women, patients and staff from coronavirus.
 This should be communicated with you through your appointment letter, local Trust websites and social media outlets.
 At present, hospital inpatients including women giving birth, are not required to wear masks.

 Q. Will I be able to bring someone with me to scans?